Artificial language designed to allow a baseline or near-baseline to communicate the maximum amount of information in the briefest amount of time.

 Brev makes use of the entire range of phonemes that the baseline voice is capable of, not just those found a particular language group.
 It has been mostly used by those hu who prefer to avoid using direct mind to mind communication links.
 The written version of the language employs graphic ideograms.
 Some proponents hold that speakers of Brev can compress an entire life history into 5 sentences or 3 lines of ideographs, but this is generally considered spurious by linguists.

-Brev was invented during the early Empires period by a splinter faction of the Refugium Federation called Ecos Ascending.
+Brev was invented during the early Central Alliance period by a splinter faction of the Refugium Federation called Ecos Ascending.

 The language is so compact that a speaker can repeat themself three times before a "slow-language" speaker can say the same thing once.
 This repetition allows the listener to pick up the patterns of the sentence/paragraph more easily.
 Sometimes, especially among the cyborg augmented clades, the language functions similarly to ai languages based on data packets: